Michael R. Cogliandro

 Empathy and Iteration: The Design Thinking Journey

-While I was at the Episcopal School of Dallas, I looked for ways to pull in what students were doing in their other classes.
+As a design center coordinator, I always looked for ways to pull in what students were doing in their other classes.
 For example, science class was doing the standard circuit lab with wires, a light bulb and a battery.
 It’s a classic, but dry.
 I turned it into an empathy-driven design challenge.

 A video game controller is really just a collection of switches and wires, so I challenged the class to build a working NES controller using cardboard, copper tape, and a MakeyMakey board.
 The twist was that it had to be for someone with only one hand.
 Since the students had two, they spent weeks empathizing with limited mobility, ideating, and building prototypes that actually worked.